Colouring lessons page 2

 The following screenshot from Shinaku shows iTunes after a game of Worms.
 It is a nice case study for why graphical interfaces need multiple managed framebuffers for entertainment software.

 Under Mac OS 9 and earlier, Apple’s approach to drawing selected text was to swap every background pixel (typically white) with a new colour, and back again when done.
-Aside from being insanely stupid in general on a fast machine, it goes spectacularly wrong if you try selecting text underneath a toolbar:
+Aside from being insanely stupid on a fast machine, it goes wrong if you try selecting text underneath a toolbar:

 Finally, this Java applet has a chip on its shoulder against redrawing in its background: